 The .bit file in the archive below employs a single 125MSPS DAC channel in the Red Pitaya to simultaneously output up to 10 programmable, real-time sweepable frequencies, with programmable, sweepable amplitudes.
 This device is ideal for interfacing with an AOD for optical-tweezer experiments.
 This device is also externally triggerable, with a max output frequency of 62.5MHz.
 To provide an external clock reference see this link , and the included README.txt. [[zipped archive]]

-The .bit file in the archive below harnesses the two-channel 125MSPS DAC in the Red Pitaya to create a two-channel frequency synthesizer whose output frequencies may be programmably swept, using a ``script'' send from a computer, and externally digitally triggered with few ns resolution.
+The .bit file in the archive below harnesses the two-channel 125MSPS DAC in the Red Pitaya to create a two-channel frequency synthesizer whose output frequencies may be programmably swept, using a ``script'' sent from a computer, and externally digitally triggered with few ns resolution.
 The maximum output frequency for each channel is fclk/2=62.5MHz.
-To provide an external clock reference see this link , and the included README.txt.
-NOT YET AVAILABLE.
-CHECK BACK SOON!
+To provide an external clock reference see this link , and the included README.txt. [[zipped archive]]

-To use these tools, start by purchasing a RedPitaya (RP) board (model STEMLab 125-14) from RedPitaya.com or Digikey, and installing a standard RedPitaya OS build on your RP from this site .
+To use these tools, start by purchasing a RedPitaya (RP) board (model STEMLab 125-14) from RedPitaya.com or Digikey, and installing this legacy RedPitaya OS build (for maximum compatibility) on your RP.
 From there, unzip the file associated with the above tool of your choice into its own directory.
-Further instructions are contained in the README.txt in tha directory.
+Further instructions are contained in the README.txt in that directory.